gabyx/Githooks/README.md

 ```

 which will simply set the `core.hooksPath` to the common location where Githooks
-maintaines its run-wrappers.
+maintains its run-wrappers.
 If you want a partial maintained hooks set with
 `git hooks install --maintained-hooks ...`, it will switch to install Githooks
 run-wrappers inside this sole repository.